-A. Discuss the word from the box that describes the position of the ball in relation to the person/goal post
+A. Discuss the word from the box that describes the position of the ball in relation to the person/goal post in out beside under between In front over on top of behind

 B. Puzzle

 - a.
 Six girls namely A,B,C,D,E and f are sitting in a round table in specified order:

 - i) A is sitting to the exact left of D.

 - ii) C is sitting to the exact left of E.

 - iii) C is sitting opposite to D.

 - iv) B is sitting to the second left of E.